Tset-Noitamotua/_learnpython/playground/example_02.md

-Below an example of how our executable RF test documentation looks like in MarkDowns's preview mode.
-It's pure joy to look at such documentation and - even more joy to **_work_** with it!

 # Executable Robot Framework Test Documenation

 This is an example of executable Robot Framework test data/documentation in a MarkDown (`.md`) file format.
 Keep all your test automation assets in one place.
 This is almost real **SSOF** (_Single Source of Truth_), **SPOT** (_Single Point of Truth_) or call it what you like - it's just cool!

+This example demonstrates how your executable RF test documentation looks like in MarkDowns's preview mode.
+It's pure joy to look at such documentation and - even more joy to **_work_** with it!

 Of course you can use links to better navigate across this file (e.g. see [Section III](#sectioniii)) or to link to other [documents](https://github.com/Tset-Noitamotua/_learnpython/blob/master/README.md).

 ## Section I